 - Without Aadhaar Card

-With Aadhaar Card: If you link your Aadhaar card with your EPF account, then there is no need for employer’s signature.
+With Aadhaar Card: If you link your Aadhaar card with your EPF account, then there is no need for an employer’s signature.

 The Aadhaar card and salary bank account should have been verified by your employer though, and the details embedded in the EPFO’s member portal.
 Make sure that you activate your UAN account.
 You need to download Form 19, Form 31 and Form 10C.